udayagopi587/openCV/README.md

 # openCV
-This rep has all the basics of OpenCV.
+This rep has all the basics of Operations on Images/Videos using OpenCV.